RfidResearchGroup/ChameleonUltra/README.md

 # Why NRF52840?

 NRF52840 has a built-in NFC Tag-A module, but no one seems to care about it.
-After playing with HydraNFC's TRF7970A and FlipperZero's ST25R3916, the developers found that they can only simulate MIFARE UID.
+After playing with HydraNFC's TRF7970A and FlipperZero's ST25R3916, ~~the developers found that they can only simulate MIFARE UID~~.
 I accidentally tested the NFC of 52840, and found that it is not only surprisingly easy to simulate a complete MIFARE card, but also has very good simulation performance, friendly data flow interaction, and very fast response, unlike the former which is limited by the SPI bus clock rate.
 We also found that it has ultra-low power consumption, ultra-small size, 256kb/1M large RAM and